 - Filtration increases through a mix of site-specific strategies, including:

-- Higher level of filtration are installed on a majority of mechanical equipment.
+- Higher levels of filtration are installed on the majority of mechanical equipment.

 - Air filtration ventilation units (AFVUs) are installed within interior locations that experience large variability of occupancy and natural ventilation.